How to Book a Venue for a Music Gig

 - What technical resources does the venue provide?

 Signing a Contract

-Many times, very small venues will not have contracts, but you should definitely ask if there is one.
-As you move into larger venues, you'll often be asked to sign a contract confirming the date for the show, the price you'll pay and any special arrangements you have made.
+Many times, very small venues will not demand that you sign a contract, but you should definitely ask about any sort of written agreement anyway.
+As you move to larger venues, contracts become more common.
+You'll often be asked to sign a paper confirming the date for the show, the price you'll pay to lease the space, and any special arrangements you have made.
 Be careful when you're signing one of these contracts because if the show falls through, you'll be liable for paying them the fee anyway after your name is on the dotted line.